 - If after discussing the policy no resolution has been reached, the staff member may provide the patron a Statement of Concern form or assist the person in locating the Suggestion Box on the library website.
 The form or message will be sent to the appropriate library manager, who will respond within three days or as soon as reasonably possible.

 - If no resolution is reached after the patron has discussed the concern with available library personnel as described above, the complaint will be referred to the Library Director and the patron will be invited to meet with the Director.

-- If the issue is still unresolved, the Director will forward the concern to the Vice President of Academic and Student Affairs.
+- If the issue is still unresolved, the Director will forward the concern to the Vice President of Academic Affairs.
 In consultation with the Library Director, the Vice President will make a final decision on the question and will respond to the patron.